-Meeting Time: 5:00 p.m.
+Meeting Time: 5:30 p.m.

-Meeting Dates: The Council Budget & Finance Committee generally meets monthly on the 3rd
+Meeting Dates: The Council Budget & Finance Committee generally meets monthly on the 1st the City Manager.

-Wednesday of the month, except for August, due to City Council Break.
-Special meetings will be scheduled as determined necessary by the Committee or the City
+Wednesday of the month, except for July and August, due to City Council Break.
+Special meetings will be scheduled as determined necessary by the Committee or